Stable local dynamics: expansion, quasi-conformality and ergodicity: Introduction

-Let say a few words about the proof of Theorem \ref{thm:blender}.
+Let us say a few words about the proof of Theorem \ref{thm:blender}.
 The proof of ergodicity is based on the simplest known method, i.e., by means of expansions.
 Given a set $S$ of positive measure, one has to show that its orbit has full measure.
-Then, one shows that the iteration of the infinitesimal neighborhood of a Lebesgue density point of $S$ gives large open sets that are mostly contained in the orbit of $S$.
-To realize this idea for the locally defined diffeomorphisms (or for the action of diffeomorphisms that each one is expanding at some regions) one needs to control the geometry of balls to remain almost round through the expanding iterations.
-This requires new techniques which are the main ingredients of this paper.
-Two main steps are involved.
+Then, one shows that the iteration of the infinitesimal neighbourhood of a Lebesgue density point of $S$ yields large open sets that are mostly contained in the orbit of $S$.
+To implement this idea for locally defined diffeomorphisms (or for the action of diffeomorphisms that each one is expanding at some regions), controlling the geometry of balls to maintain their roundness throughout the expanding iterations is necessary.
+This necessitates the development of new techniques, which form the core contributions of this paper.
 First, we show that covering condition (\ref{eq:covering}) implies that for some $\kappa>1$, the pseudo-semigroup generated by $\cF\mathord{\downarrow}_V$ (or its perturbations) has a $\kappa$-conformal orbit-branch at every point of $V$ (Theorem \ref{thm:conformality}).
-Second, we obtain a good control of geometry of small balls under iteration of sequences of maps satisfying infinitesimal assumptions of expansion and quasi-conformality (Theorem \ref{thm:control-shape-M}).
+Secondly, we obtain a good control over the geometry of small balls under the iteration of sequences of maps satisfying infinitesimal assumptions of expansion and quasi-conformality (Theorem \ref{thm:control-shape-M}).
 The $\cC^{1+\alpha}$ regularity of the sequence is essential in this analysis.
-These two steps together, roughly, show that diversity of non-conformality may lead to stable and quantitative controlled geometry of certain iterations of small balls.
-This type of control of geometry, together with the classical distortion control argument allows us to obtain local ergodicity.
+These two steps, in combination, demonstrate how the diversity of non-conformality can result in stable and quantitatively controlled geometry for certain iterations of small balls.
+This type of control of geometry, together with the classical distortion control argument, allows us to obtain local ergodicity.
 Further analysis leads to uniform size of radius $r$, independent of modulus of H\"older regularity of derivatives or their norms.